LfE Database

 012 Reactor A duty holder derived safety limits using random distributions of fuels rods in moderator.
 Ths came to light after the plant was running.
 Other The plant was shutdown until the dutyholder produced an adequate safety case.
 This safety case needed to address (a) the criticality code had not been validated (b) normal operations were assessed using a probabilistic approach.
 Human Error Use of unvalidated criticality safety assessment method.
 None given but lessons on use of a validated code and adequate safety cases.
 Operations Unvalidated code, probabilistic

-013 Fuel Cycle Facility During an inspection, when asked about the fisile content of a mobile filtration unit, the plant manager was not certain about the quantity.
+013 Fuel Cycle Facility During an inspection, when asked about the fissile content of a mobile filtration unit, the plant manager was not certain about the quantity.
 Mass A safety case was created to support a mobile filtration unit.
 Although isolated and not in operational use, the organisation did not have a safety case for a mobile filtration unit.
 As a result of the error a safety case was created.
 Human Error Uncertain Fissile content in mobile filtration unit None given but lessons on ensuring items on plant have a safety case Operations mobile filtration unit, safety case, undertain mass

-014 Fuel Cycle Facility HEPA filter was found to have exceeded mass limits, while still having an acceptable delta pressure Mass Operation was shutdown; evaluate similar HEPA filters and replace as needed; Increase monitoring of HEPA filters Replace the HEPA design with one that did not need mass a control; develop a crititeria for using delta-P as a primary control Incorrect Assumption The delta-P limit was developed for UO2 powder with known particle size distribution; a new oxidation process produced U3O8 powders with different particle size distribution that did not correlate with the former UO2 delta-p behavior for primary HEPA filters.
+014 Fuel Cycle Facility HEPA filter was found to have exceeded mass limits, while still having an acceptable delta pressure Mass Operation was shutdown; evaluate similar HEPA filters and replace as needed; Increase monitoring of HEPA filters Replace the HEPA design with one that did not need mass a control; develop a criteria for using delta-P as a primary control Incorrect Assumption The delta-P limit was developed for UO2 powder with known particle size distribution; a new oxidation process produced U3O8 powders with different particle size distribution that did not correlate with the former UO2 delta-p behavior for primary HEPA filters.
 Staff should question the basis of a criticality limit on a regular basis.
 Accumulation locations should be monitored to verify compliance with the limits; new or changed operations should be monitored more frequently.
 Operations HEPA filters, mass accumulations, ventilation system

 Database